marcgg/marcgg.github.com/index.md

 seotitle: "Marc G Gauthier - Engineering Lead & Tech Advisor from Paris"
 subtitle: "I build useful software, structure successful teams and help others do the same"
 category: about
-description: "I'm a software engineer turned team leader and startup advisor.
-I blog about writting quality software, side projects, management and more."
+description: "I'm a software engineer, team leader and startup advisor.
+I blog about writting software, side projects, management and more."
 ---

 After some time as a fullstack engineer, I worked for 8 years as VP of Engineering Europe at [Getaround][1], the leading car sharing company working on building a viable alternative to car ownership.
 Now my main focus is my Director of Engineering position at [Back Market][5], attempting to reduce e-waste through its marketplace for refurbished electronics.